01 of 02

 A three bedroom cottage overlooking the Findhorn is also available for weekly rental.

 Travel Tip - Cawdor is still a family home and only four rooms plus the thorn tree room are open to visitors.
-To get the most value from the admission price you should spend time in the gardens and make use of the nature trails through the "Big Wood"; otherwise, this is an expensive castle to visit.
-The castle gardens, dotted with modern sculpture and alive with chaffinches, are among the best I've ever visited.
+To get the most value from the admission price you should spend time in the gardens and make use of the nature trails through the "Big Wood".
+The castle gardens, dotted with modern sculpture and alive with chaffinches, are among the best we've ever visited, by the way, and really worth your time.

 - Where: Cawdor Castle, Nairn IV12 5RD, Scotland